 Publications and Work

-She has received commissions from SXSW, Austin Energy, ZER01 San Jose Biennial, TEDxPresidio, Galvanize, Coachella, The ZERO1 American Arts Incubator, The U.S Department of the State’s Bureau of Educational and Cultural Affairs, The US Embassy in New Zealand and the Bay Area Maker Faire.
-Beth’s projects have been featured in the New York Times, Pop Tech, San Francisco Bay Guardian, Radio New Zealand, Austin Business Journal, World Landscape Architecture, The Otago Museum in New Zealand, and The Sustainable City Network.
+She has received commissions from SXSW, Austin Energy, ZER01 San Jose Biennial, TEDxPresidio, Galvanize, Coachella, The ZERO1 American Arts Incubator, the U.S. Department of the State’s Bureau of Educational and Cultural Affairs, the U.S. Embassy in New Zealand, and the Bay Area Maker Faire.
+Beth’s projects have been featured in the New York Times, Pop Tech, San Francisco Bay Guardian, Radio New Zealand, Austin Business Journal, World Landscape Architecture, The Otago Museum in New Zealand, and the Sustainable City Network.

 As a visiting research scholar at the University of Texas at Austin she was awarded the Longhorn Innovation Fund for Technology and multiple Office of Sustainability Green Fee grants for her campus solar charging station installations.
-She has an MFA in Design from the University of Texas at Austin and BA in industrial design and ecology from Hampshire College.
-She has taught solar design courses and workshops at Stanford University, The University of Texas at Austin, The Art Institute of Chicago, Hampshire College, and UC Santa Cruz.
+She has an MFA in design from the University of Texas at Austin and BA in industrial design and ecology from Hampshire College.
+She has taught solar design courses and workshops at Stanford University, University of Texas at Austin, Art Institute of Chicago, Hampshire College, and UC Santa Cruz.